glencoesoftware/omero-ms-image-region/README.md

 `--batch-size` allows to modify the number of entries in each input file.
 This can be useful in systems with very large number of entries to regenerate:
-The CSV file is split into input files with suffixes of length 3, meaning it can only generate up to 999 input files with each file defaulting to 500 lines each.
-This means that an OMERO system with more than 499,500 images will need a larger batch size than 500.
+The entries are split into files with suffixes of length 3 so there can be no more than 999 files with each input file including 500 lines dy default.
+This means that an OMERO system with more than 499,500 images will need a larger batch size than 500:

     ./regen-memo-files.sh --cache-options /OMERO/BioFormatsCache.new --jobs 4 --batch-size 1000

 `--db` allows to specify a custom database connection string instead of reading